Zscaler Blog

 Technical Details

-The app portrays itself as a Coronavirus Tracker.
-As soon as it starts running, it asks the user to allow it to conduct battery optimization.
-The ransomware does this to keep itself running in the background and to make sure that Android does not close the app to optimize battery performance.
+The app poses as a Coronavirus Tracker.
+As soon as it starts running, it asks the user to allow it to ignore battery optimization.
+The allows the ransomware to keep running in the background, without the Android closing the app to optimize battery performance.

 Icon

-Once the initial phase is over, the app requests access to Android's Accessibility feature.
-By integrating accessibility features and services, Android developers can improve the app's usability, particularly for users with disabilities.
-But it is common for attackers to use this functionality to keep the malware persistent.
+After the initial phase, the app requests access to the Android's Accessibility feature.
+Android developers can integrate accessibility features and services to improve app usability, particularly for users with disabilities.
+Unfortunately, attackers often exploit this functionality to keep their malware persistent.

 Accessibility